Population synthesis of double neutron stars: Description of the Model

-Thus the gravitational wave population is the population residing in multiple galaxies and we assume that the populations in these galaxies resembles the one in the Galaxy.
-We neglect the possible detection of the gravitational waves in the merger and ringdown phases of the coalescence.
+Thus the gravitational wave population is the population residing in multiple galaxies and we assume that the populations in these galaxies resemble the one in our Galaxy.
+We neglect a possible detection of gravitational waves in the merger and the ringdown phases of the coalescence.